The following requirements are subject to all other requirements and exceptions set forth on the Law School's web site:

-11. If a student does not submit a petition for readmission upon exclusion from the school for any of the reasons set forth herein, within 45 days of receipt of a letter of exclusion from the Associate Dean of Academic Affairs, or if a student’s petition for immediate reinstatement on probationary status is denied, then the student will be eligible to submit a readmission petition to the Faculty Committee on Petitions and Academic Standards only after one year has passed since the date of the student’s exclusion.
+11. If a student does not submit a petition for readmission upon exclusion from the school for any of the reasons set forth herein, within 45 days of receipt of a letter of exclusion from the Vice Dean, or if a student’s petition for immediate reinstatement on probationary status is denied, then the student will be eligible to submit a readmission petition to the Faculty Committee on Petitions and Academic Standards only after one year has passed since the date of the student’s exclusion.
 If the decision of the Committee is unanimous, there is no further review.
 If the decision of the Committee is split, review may be sought from the faculty Steering Committee.
 Among other conditions of probation, the Committee may limit the extent of the readmitted student’s participation in University activities.
 In accordance with ABA Standard 501, if the decision is to grant readmission, the Committee decision shall include a statement of the Committee’s reasons for granting readmission, consistent with the requirements of paragraph 4(a).
 A copy of the written decision of the Committee shall be included in the student's record.

 12. In computing grade averages, the following numerical equivalents will be used: A+ = 4.00; A = 4.00, A- = 3.75; B+ = 3.25; B = 3.00; B- = 2.75; C+ = 2.25; C = 2.00; C- = 1.75; D = 1.00; F = 0.
 The required average must be fully attained rather than approximated.
 For example, to attain a C average, a student must have a numerical grade average of at least 2.000 (the full, integral value of C on the numerical equivalent scale).
 A numerical grade average of 1.999, then, would not constitute a C average.